oddlama/nix-config/README.md

   - `generate-node.nix` Helper function that outputs everything that is necessary to define a new node in a predictable format.
 Used to define colmena nodes and microvms.
   - `lib.nix` Commonly used functionality or helpers that weren't available in the standard library
   - `rage-decrypt-and-cache.sh` Auxiliary script for repository-wide secrets that decrypts a file and caches the output in /tmp
-- `secrets/` Global secrets and age identities
-  - `global.nix.age` Repository-wide global secrets.
-Available on nodes via the repo module as `config.repo.secrets.global`.
-  - `backup.pub` Backup age-identity in case I ever lose my YubiKey or it breaks.
-  - `yk1-nix-rage.pub` Master YubiKey split-identity.
-Used as a key-grab.
-- `pkgs/` Custom packages and scripts
-- `users/` User account configuration via home-manager.
-Imported by each host separately.

 ## How-To